 - (a) The following facilitative provisions can be utilised upon agreement between the employer and the majority of employees in the workplace or part of the workplace.
-Once such an agreement has been reached the particular form of flexibility agreed upon may be utilised by agreement between the employer and an individual employee without the need for the majority to be consulted: - (i) clause 12.4-Hours of work-ordinary hours, days of week; - (ii) clause 12.6(b)-Hours of work-maximum number of hours, spread of hours: - (iii) clause 13.5-Hours of work-rural distribution operations; - (iv) clause 21.2(b)-Shiftwork-shiftwork hours and rosters; - (b) The agreement reached must be recorded in writing and kept as a time and wages record.
+Once such an agreement has been reached the particular form of flexibility agreed upon may be utilised by agreement between the employer and an individual employee without the need for the majority to be consulted: - (i) clause 8.4-Hours of work-ordinary hours, days of week; - (ii) clause 8.6(b)-Hours of work-maximum number of hours, spread of hours; - (iii) clause 9.5-Hours of work-rural distribution operations; and - (iv) clause 15.2(b)-Shiftwork-shiftwork hours and rosters-; and - (v) clause 21.3-Substitution of certain public holidays by agreement at the enterprise. - (b) The agreement reached must be recorded in writing and kept as a time and wages record.